intechstudio/knot/README.md

 |    Woovebox  | Woovebox | TRS type-A | Tested - OK | Community | |

 <!---
-### Comunity contributors
+### Community contributors

 A big thank you to our community contributors for testing these devices:
 - Michal
 - Tibi